glesica/pkgraph/README.md

 # pkgraph

-This is a WIP.
-Eventually it will be able to query a pub server and load the resulting package dependency graph into a Neo4j database.
+This tool allows the user to gather Dart package data from a pub server or local package and load the dependency graph into a Neo4j database.
+It is a work-in-progress, additional documentation will be forthcoming.

-Stay tuned.
+For now, it works, though it isn't terrible efficient.

 ## Running